juzzlin/SimpleLogger/README.md

 ## Collapse repeated messages

-Consecutive identical messages within a batch can be collapsed.
+Identical messages within a batch can be collapsed, regardless of their order.

 ```cpp
 using juzzlin::L;